01. Two Pointer

 Given an array of integers nums, half of the integers in nums are odd, and the other half are even.

-Sort the array so that whenever nums[i]
+Sort the array so that whenever nums[i] is odd, i is odd, and whenever nums[i] is even, i is even.

 Return any answer array that satisfies this condition.